Home Warranty Maintenance Requirements: What You Must Do

 • Denied: No service records to prove any maintenance was ever performed

 Pre-existing conditions from prior inadequate maintenance are also a frequent denial trigger.
-If a warranty provider's technician determines that a system was already degraded before or at the time of your policy start — because of years of neglect — they may classify it as a pre-existing issue and deny the claim entirely.
+If a warranty provider's technician determines a system was already degraded before your policy start because of years of neglect, they may classify it as a pre-existing issue and deny the claim entirely.
+Learn more about pre-existing condition exclusions and how to avoid them.

 Voiding vs. Denial: Know the Difference

-To understand the full picture of what's excluded, check out our guide on home warranty exclusions — it covers everything from improper installation to neglect clauses in plain language.
+To understand the full picture of what's excluded, check out our guide on home warranty exclusions that covers everything from improper installation to neglect clauses in plain language.

 Strictest vs. Most Lenient Maintenance Policies